jasonbarbee/ansible-cisco-inventory/README.md

 ```

 # Diagram a network
-The Docker image is preloaded with MNet - courtesy of Michael Laforest.
+The Docker image is preloaded with MNet.
 This will scan the network via a root node, scan each CDP neighbor and build a decent diagram of the network.

 Look in the /mnet folder
 Edit the mnet.conf with your SNMP Strings and exclusion information.